raveintospace/Stanford2023/README.md

 - Options menu to select the deck, the card color and to check the scoreboard
 - Button to start / restart the game
+- ConfirmationDialog when game ends, user can play again, save the score (if it's a top score) or exit the app
+- Scoreboard with highest five scores

 - Languages: Localized in Catalan, English and Spanish